-- The Model is simple as there are only two parameters (R, Λ{cut}) . - A possibility to achieve electroweak symmetry breaking without any need to add an explicit Higgs field. - Proton stability can be achieved even with new physics coming in at low-energy scales.
-In the Standard Model proton life is 10-30 Years whereas in UED proton life is calculated as 1035 Years.[6,7] - The model explains why there are three generations of particles. - This model is especially true in the region of parameter space favored by having the dark matter in the form of Kaluza Klein particles. - May be in future experiments at Large Hadron Collider(LHC) it will be possible to detect UED light KK particles.
+- The Model is simple as there are only two parameters (R, Λ{cut}) . - A possibility to achieve electroweak symmetry breaking without and need to add an explicit Higgs field. - Proton stability can be achieved even with new physics coming in at low-energy scales.
+In the Standard Model proton life is 10-30 Years whereas in UED proton life is calculated as 1035 Years. - The model explains why there are three generations of particles. - This model is especially true in the region of parameter space favored by having the dark matter in the form of Kaluza Klein particles.

-Rakesh Sharma al. International Journal of Recent Research Aspects ISSN: 2349-7688, Vol. 1, Issue 2, September 2014, pp. 223-225
+Rakesh Sharma al. International Journal of Recent Research Aspects ISSN: 2349-7688, Vol. 1, Issue 3, December 2014, pp. 152-154